visualize-admin/visualization-tool/README.md

 ### Automation

 There is a [dedicated GitHub Action](https://github.com/visualize-admin/visualization-tool/actions/workflows/manual-load-test.yml) that runs the API load tests against selected environment.
 You can investigate the results by going to Actions section in GitHub and checking the summary results.
-They are also visible in the cloud (k6.io).
+They are also visible in the cloud (k6.io), if you enable the cloud option.

 ### Local setup